Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

   https://bioconductor.org/checkResults/3.19/bioc-LATEST/

 Some red on the report is to be expected.
-The purpose of the section 3 below (_Install additional stuff for Bioconductor packages with special needs_) is to reduce the amount of red as much as possible.
+The purpose of section 3 below (_Install additional stuff for Bioconductor packages with special needs_) will be to reduce the amount of red as much as possible.

 ### 2.7 Set up automatic archiving of last 7 build reports